studio-asd/go-example/docs/ledger-and-wallet.md

 4. [Payment](#payment-transaction)
 5. [Chargeback](#chargebeback-transaction)

+All of these transactions are [idempotent](https://en.wikipedia.org/wiki/Idempotence) by default, so the system will not process transactions with the same identifier twice.

 #### Deposit Transaction

 Deposit transaction is a way to insert money from outside of the system into the wallet ecosystem.
 The amount of digital money should reflect the money that has been transferred into the bank account owned by the digital money product.
 Or, if you are in the cyrptocurrency industry, the money should reflect the money that stored inside your cryptocurrency wallet.
+The deposit transaction uses a special wallet called `deposit wallet`.
+Only this wallet can "create" money inside the ecosystem and give them to the user.

 > The cryptocurrency industry still need the off-chain solution because they need to off-ramp the digital currency to fiat or real money.
 As we are living in the world of off-chains, off-ramp is unavoidable.